rojo-rbx/rbx-dom/docs/xml.md

 The `BrickColor` data type is represented by a single 32-bit integer that represents the `Number` of the value.

-Roblox encodes this type with the element name `int` but by convention, the element SHOULD be named `BrickColor`.
-Either is accepted.
+Roblox encodes this type with the element name `int` but also accepts `BrickColor`.
+It is preferred that `BrickColor` be used.

 A `BrickColor` with the value `Medium Stone Grey` (whose number is `194`) should appear as follows: